Why get a novated lease for an electric car?

 EV drivers can claim back charging expenses through their novated lease in one of two ways, according to a draft guideline from the ATO:

-- Based on the actual cost of charging (using a home charger or commercial charger) by keeping a record of all charging costs incurred and submitting receipts to your novated lease provider for reimbursement from your budget.
+- Actual cost method Drivers can claim based on the actual cost of charging (using a home charger or commercial charger) by keeping a record of all charging costs incurred and submitting receipts to your novated lease provider for reimbursement from your budget.

-- Using the shortcut method, meaning you can claim back a flat rate of 4.2c per kilometre travelled to cover charging costs.
+- Shortcut method Alternatively you can claim back a flat rate of 4.2c per kilometre travelled to cover charging costs.
 This method can only be used for zero-emission EVs (not PHEVs).
 If you use the shortcut method, you can’t separately claim for commercial charging costs.
 The 4.2c/k rate must apply for all charging.

 What EV costs are not exempt from FBT?